whitedark9/medical-notes/src/pages/bloc/medicine/cvs/note002.md

 ### Antidotes

-- **Atropine**: Antimuscarinic agent that blocks the effects of excess acetylcholine on muscarinic receptors.
+- **`Atropine`**: Antimuscarinic agent that blocks the effects of excess acetylcholine on muscarinic receptors.
 Dose is titrated to the clinical effect (e.g., drying of bronchial secretions).
-- **Pralidoxime (2-PAM)**: Reactivates AChE if given early (within 24-48 hours) by cleaving the organophosphate-enzyme complex, particularly effective for nicotinic symptoms.
+- **`Pralidoxime` (2-PAM)**: Reactivates AChE if given early (within 24-48 hours) by cleaving the organophosphate-enzyme complex, particularly effective for nicotinic symptoms.

 ### Additional Therapies

-- **Benzodiazepines**: For seizure control.
+- **`Benzodiazepines`**: For seizure control.
 - **Mechanical Ventilation**: May be necessary for respiratory failure due to paralysis of respiratory muscles.

 ## Contraindications

-- **Succinylcholine**: Avoid in OP poisoning as it can prolong paralysis due to AChE inhibition.
+- **`Succinylcholine`**: Avoid in OP poisoning as it can prolong paralysis due to AChE inhibition.

 ## Prognosis

 - **Early Intervention**: Prompt recognition and treatment improve prognosis.
-- **Delayed Treatment**: Can lead to severe complications, including prolonged ventilatory support, neurologic deficits, or death.
+- **Delayed Treatment**: Can lead to severe complications, including prolonged ventilatory support, neurologic deficits, or ~~death~~.